Rangers too much for rival Devils 5-2

+NEW YORK — Despite their trade deadline-depleted lineup, the Rangers got off to a fast start and dominated the Devils.

-NEW YORK — Ryan Strome had two goals, Chris Kreider and Jimmy Vesey each had a goal and an assist, and the New York Rangers beat the New Jersey Devils 5-2 on Saturday.
+Ryan Strome had two goals, Chris Kreider and Jimmy Vesey each had a goal and an assist, and New York beat New Jersey 5-2 on Saturday.

+Both teams sat key players with the league’s trade deadline two days away.

+“We all knew this day was a possibility,” Rangers coach David Quinn said.
+“It doesn’t make it less emotional.”

 Brady Skjei also scored.
 Mika Zibanejad and Pavel Buchnevich each had two assists and Alexandar Georgiev made 19 saves for the Rangers.